gilzoide/objectivec-gdextension/README.md

 ```
 <img src="extras/hello_from_godot.png" height="256" alt="Native macOS alert window showing the message text set via GDScript" />
 <img src="extras/hello_from_godot-ios.png" height="256" alt="Native iOS alert window showing the message text set via GDScript" />

-## How to install
-1. Go to the [Actions](https://github.com/gilzoide/objc-gdextension/actions) tab
-2. Open the last successful build, or another successful one that targets the branch/commit you want to use
-3. Download the "objc-gdextension" artifact
-4. Extract it into your project
-5. Open the Godot editor at least once after installing the extension
-6. Enjoy 🍾